tl;dr – I set up automated backups of our office security camera footage and used Power Automate to automate alerting if anything went wrong.

 My first thought was to write some custom code to query the OneDrive API (probably using PowerShell), and host in some sort of cron job (like Azure Automation).
 Probably not too difficult… until you think about having to authenticate with OneDrive, which means registering a client application and implementing an OAuth flow, plus whatever integration is needed for the alerting part of the solution…

-I decided there must be a simpler way, which is when I remembered Microsoft Flow.
+I decided there must be a simpler way, which is when I remembered Power Automate.
 This is Microsoft’s service for building and managing automated workflows (similiar to IFTTT or Zapier, if you are familiar with them).
 They have hundreds of actions across multiple services that you can compose together to create your workflows, and I figured that there must be some combination I could use to achieve what I wanted.

 To build your workflow, you can either start with one of the pre-built templates from Microsoft and other contributors, or start from scratch.
 Starting from scratch, you first have to pick a trigger for your workflow.
 This can either be a timer, a manual button, or a reactive trigger from one of the providers (e.g. ‘when a file is added to OneDrive’, or ‘when a video is uploaded to YouTube’).
 Note that the frequency that these triggers are checked are determined by your pricing plan.